TIY-Durham/2015-FALL-FEE/07--The-Last-Cascade/README.md

 Aim for the following targets:

-* one accordion opening in one direction: opening when initially closed or closed when initially open
+* One accordion opening in one direction: opening when initially closed or closed when initially open
-* open and close the accordian
+* Open and close the accordian
-* multiple accordians opening and closing all at once
+* Multiple accordians opening and closing all at once
-* make a "real accordion": one that only opens one panel at a time
+* Make a "real accordion": one that only opens one panel at a time

 #### ViewModeSwitch

 Aim for the following targets:

-* on toggle, the grid layout becomes a list
+* On toggle, the grid layout becomes a list
-* on toggle, the list layout becomes a grid
+* On toggle, the list layout becomes a grid

+#### MultiColumnForm

+Remember the `MultiColumnForm`?
+If you cleaned house last night, you should have an empty `scripts.js` folder for it all ready to be filled with code.

+Aim for the following targets:

+* Capture the form submission with JavaScript
+* Then output the form data to the console

+When turning in this assignment, make sure you put your `scripts.js` code in the repo, but _also_ put the result of the output as a comment in your _WIP Branch_.